joestubbs/coe379L-sp24/docs/unit04/intro_to_transformers.rst

     similarity metric.

-Language Embedding
-^^^^^^^^^^^^^^^^^^
+Tokenizer
+^^^^^^^^^
 Keep in mind that an ANN cannot work directly on text data.
 Instead, they require numeric data.
 Thus, we must have a way to translate text into numbers.

+While not depicted in the architectural diagram, a tokenizer is nevertheless an essential
+part of a transformer and virtually any other modern NLP model.
+A *tokenizer* is a function that transforms text input into a sequence of integers.

+There are different ways to tokenize text, but in general, the following methods are among the most popular that have been used:

+1. Map every word to a unique integer.
+2. Map ever character to a unique integer.
+3. Map specific word-fragments to unique integers.

+In all of the options above, we using a 1-hot encoding, but each option uses a different base vocabulary for the encoding (unique words, unique characters, and word-fragments)

+Option 1 produces the largest index space, as every word gets a unique integer, and there are a large number of words (hundreds of thousands in the English language, for example).
+Option 2 produces the smallest index space, as the number of unique characters is relatively small (26 English letters, ignoring capitalization, plus punctutation characters).
+But option 2 produces much longer sequences and may

+The third option is perhaps the method that is most commonly in use today, and it represents a compromise between options 1 and 2.
+The idea common word fragments, including punctuation, so that very similar words with the same fragments map to the same index.

+For example, this type of tokenizer might map the word "jumping" to two word fragments, "jump" and "ing" so that the word "jump" would map to the same index as the first part of the word "jumping".
+Similarly, the tokenizer might map "Joe's" to two fragments, "Joe", "'s".

+Note that the tokenizer is different from the language embedding (the first component depicted in the diagram).
+Text passes through the tokenizer before it gets to the language embedding.

+Language Embedding
+^^^^^^^^^^^^^^^^^^
+The tokenization of text is a relatively straight-forward process that converts words or sentences into a list of integers using a 1-hot encoding-;ike technique, but the index space will typically be very large and we don't necessarily have a good notion of distance between similar words and phrases.

+In general, we would like to reduce the dimension by mapping the tokens to a lower dimensional space in a way that produces a metric that captures the natural similarity between words and phrases.
 We can do this is with a *language embedding*.

-One way to create an embedding is to write down a list of every possible word that could appear and treat each word as a categorical and use one-hot encoding.
-For example, in English, there are nearly 500,000 words with maybe 170,000 or so in current use.
-Therefore, we could assign each word a number between 1 and 500,000, (or 1 and 170,000 if we want to restrict to words in current use) and we could represent a single word as the array :math:`[0, 0, 0, ..., 0, 1, 0, 0, ... ,0]` with a 1 in the index of the word.
-Then, a sequence of words would be represented as a 2d-array, where each word in the sequence was represented as a 1d-array.

-Note that this would lead to very sparse data and in practice is not a very good approach.
-Besides being an inefficient representation, this embedding produces vectors that all have the same distance from each other.
-A better embedding would represent similar words, such as pizza and pizzas or dog and doggy, with vectors that were a smaller distance away from each other.

-The Transformer architecture includes a language encoding component (both for the input to the encoder and for the output fed to the decoder) that learns an *embedding matrix* with position indexes included in the embedding.
+The Transformer architecture includes a language embedding component (both for the input to the encoder and for the output fed to the decoder) that learns an *embedding matrix* with position indexes included in the embedding.
 In other words, the embedding maps both the word *and its position in the sequence* to a numeric value, and these values are improved throughout